 The company sends out an email to the parent

 The parent must respond to that email with their consent

-Under the "email plus" method you need to let parents know that they can revoke their consent over collecting and use of kids' personal information.
+Under the "email plus" method you need to let parents know that they can revoke their consent for the collecting and use of their kid's personal information.

 However, note that this method can only be used when limited information is collected for purposes of internal marketing.
 "Limited information" normally refers to a child's first name or child's and parent's e-mail address etc.

-If your business must comply with COPPA and the "Email Plus" method (as explained by the FTC) isn't an option for you, here is a checklist of common reasons or scenarios may allow you to collect certain personal information without needing to first obtain parental consent.
+If your business must comply with COPPA and the "Email Plus" method isn't an option for you, here is a checklist of common scenarios where you may be allowed to collect certain personal information without needing to first obtain parental consent.

 This checklist can also help you tell what information you are allowed to collect and how you are allowed to use it.

 Remember: You cannot collect anything more than what is listed, and you can only use the information in an exact way and for the exact purpose described.